 The University also sponsors the Oasis Grill (located in the Wallace Student Center on Main Street).
-Sandwiches and snacks are available along with several options including grilled food, deli items, pizza, frozen yogurt.
+Sandwiches and snacks are available along with several options including grilled food, and deli items.
 A Starbucks is located in the Wiggins Library.
 A Chick-Fil-A is located in the Bookstore, and Moe's is located on Main Street.

 A range of payment options are available at each of these University dining facilities.
 Students may place money on account to be used in the dining facilities.
 Cash may also be used.
-Funds placed on student accounts may then be accessed at each dining facility either by presenting a valid student identification card.
-Please note that placing funds on account for use in the dining facilities must be done on an individual basis with the Business Office or Blackboard, and these funds are held separately from the account used to track tuition and other academic fees.
+Funds placed on student accounts may then be accessed at each dining facility by presenting a valid student identification card.
+Please note that placing funds on account for use in the dining facilities must be done on an individual basis on Blackboard, and these funds are held separately from the account used to track tuition and other academic fees.